Never Too Far/Hero Medley: Composition

 While "Hero" describes the hidden power inside each individual, "Never Too Far" encourages those who are doubtful over their very existence, and how through perseverance, one can see that nothing is ever 'too far away'.
-Together combined, the single gives over a supportive message, for those who are either looking for meaning in life, or just doubting their own worth and ability.
+With both songs combined, the single gives over a supportive message, for those who are either looking for meaning in life, or just doubting their own worth and ability.
 During a show on Carey's The Adventures of Mimi Tour, she described the meaning "Hero" had to her and her fans:

-"I wrote a song a while back even before "One Sweet Day" and it was not my favorite song in the world, but I wrote it.
+"I wrote a song a while back even before 'One Sweet Day' and it was not my favorite song in the world, but I wrote it.
 Someone asked me to write a song and they told me the story, and you know it was kind of a moving concept or whatever.

-And I did it, and I was like you know it’s not necessarily what I like per se, but after doing the song over and over again and having people coming up to and saying, thank you for writing ‘Hero’ because it saved my life or it saved my father’s life or my brothers or sisters life, or something of that nature, I said I always have to sing that song when I’m performing because if I don’t, you never know who I’m leaving out and you know what, in times of my life I’ve had to turn to that song lyrically and flip it onto my own life and sing it to myself.
-So its from the ‘Music Box’ album, and it’s called ‘Hero', this is for you."
+And I did it, and I was like you know it's not necessarily what I like per se, but after doing the song over and over again, and having people coming up to and saying, 'Thank you for writing 'Hero' because it saved my life or it saved my father's life, or my brother's, or sister's life,' or something of that nature, I said I always have to sing that song when I'm performing, because if I don't, you never know who I'm leaving out.

+And you know what, in times of my life I've had to turn to that song lyrically, and flip it onto my own life and sing it to myself.
+So it's from the Music Box album, and it's called 'Hero', this is for you."